jmkeever070/dog-partyRP/README.md

 # How it was made

-Created with a combination of HMTL and CSS
+Created with a combination of HMTL, CSS, and JavaScript

 # Coding Style

-Standard HTML and CSS
+Standard HTML, CSS, and JavaScript

 # Challenges